barchstien/garden-reporter/collector/README.md

  - Apply calibration
  - Store collected data to influx db
  - Keep a list of probes and their profiles
+ - Water Web Server, for Human interaction, and water-control

 ## Probe profile
 Probes have unit specific characteristics which need to be stored at the collector level :